 #2 – Zagreb, Croatia

-You can start with strolling around its city center and exploring its architecture from the beginning of the 20th Century.
-Have a coffee then at the courtyard of the Archaeology Museum surrounded with some ancient stone exhibits.
+You can start with strolling around its city centre and exploring its architecture from the beginning of the 20th Century.
+Have a coffee then at the courtyard of the Archaeology Museum surrounded by some ancient stone exhibits.
 Go to Gradec (Gornji Grad) and explore the Medieval part of the city.
 A great place to learn about a local mid-20th Century art movement is The Croatian Museum of Naive Art.

 *Read more about this Europe weekend trip: Zagreb Travel Guide